NB:

 Course description: Honours History students have the opportunity to engage in independent research and write an honours thesis with the help and direction of a supervisor.
 The Honours Seminar provides a framework to assist each student in the preparation of the thesis.
 The seminar places an emphasis on research skills, historical methods and approaches, theories of history and the use of sources and evidence in order to help students develop and write the honours thesis.
 Students will be evaluated on their course work and presentations as well as the honours thesis.

-S. LurieM, 2:00 - 5:00 pmClass Location: Remote, SynchronousCourse description: This is a seminar course in which we will explore different kinds of history writing beyond the traditional essay format.
-We will examine and analyze different modes of historical argumentation, as well as experimenting with our own.
+S. LurieM, 2:00 - 5:00 pmClass Location: Remote SynchronousCourse description: This is a seminar course in which we will explore the economic, political, social, and cultural causes of the American Civil War.

 6000 Level Courses